Overview

 “Online Investing” (for robo-investing): We’d received anecdotal feedback that “online investing,” which is a nonstandard term, meant different things to different people.
 Nesting “Investing” under “Online Investing” muddied the waters even more.

-“Financial Guidance” (for financial planning upsell): This linked directly to our financial planning upsell on Shopify, and was unintentionally capturing many WM leads.
+“Financial Guidance” (for financial planning upsell): This linked directly to our financial planning upsell on Shopify, and was unintentionally capturing many WM leads who were interested in financial guidance as a part of wealth management.

 “Become a client” on any page except for Private Wealth: This linked directly to robo-investing signup, and was also unintentionally capturing many WM leads.